Nonmonotone local minimax methods for finding multiple saddle points: Introduction

-Inspired by traditional LMMs, the BB method and its globalization strategies founded on nonmonotone step-size searches in the optimization theory, this paper is devoted to establish globally convergent nonmonotone LMMs for finding multiple saddle points of nonconvex functionals in Hilbert space.
-Actually, a normalized ZH-type nonmonotone step-size search rule will be introduced to the LMM.
-Its feasibility and global convergence rigorously will be carried out.
-We also consider a normalized GLL-type nonmonotone step-size search with its feasibility and partial convergence results verified in this paper.
+Inspired by traditional LMMs, the BB method and its globalization strategies founded on nonmonotone step-size searches in the optimization theory, this paper is devoted to establish globally convergent nonmonotone LMMs for finding multiple saddle points of nonconvex functionals in Hilbert spaces.
+Actually, a normalized ZH-type nonmonotone step-size search rule, which can be viewed as a relaxation to the normalized monotone Armijo-type step-size search rule, will be introduced to the LMM.
+Its feasibility will be verified.
+However, the available global convergence analysis for the traditional monotone LMMs in which the monotone behavior plays an important role may not be directly applicable to the newly proposed nonmonotone ones.
+Fortunately, the global convergence of the normalized ZH-type nonmonotone LMM will be carried out rigorously by the usage of the monotonicity of a convex combination of the functional values at past iterative steps and some nonlinear functional analysis tools combined with the compactness and the proof by contradiction.
 Then, a globally convergent Barzilai--Borwein-type LMM (GBBLMM) will be presented by explicitly constructing the BB-type step-size as a trial step-size in each iteration to speed up the LMM.
 It is worthwhile to point out that, like its LMM family members, the GBBLMM is also able to find saddle points in a stable way and avoid repeatedly being convergent to previously found saddle points.
-Finally, the GBBLMM will be applied and compared with traditional LMMs in finding multiple unstable solutions of various problems.
+Finally, the GBBLMM will be numerically applied and compared with traditional LMMs in finding multiple unstable solutions of various problems.
 For example, the Lane-Emden equation, H\'{e}non equation in the astrophysics and the linear elliptic equations with semilinear Neumann boundary conditions which widely appear in many scientific fields, such as corrosion/oxidation modelings, metal-insulator or metal-oxide semiconductor systems.